jhackshaw/ofnotes/README.md

 ### About

-Ofnote is a note taking application that is completely offline.
+Ofnotes is a note taking application that is completely offline with support for live editing markdown and material-design.
 All notes are stored locally per browser.

 ![Screen Shot](https://ofnote.site/preview.png)